 5. Exception.
-This section regarding Notices of Intent, may not apply to EPA employees serving on academic year (9-month) contracts, if
+This section regarding Notices of Intent, may not apply to EHRA employees serving on academic year (9-month) contracts, if

 a. the external professional activity for pay is wholly performed and completed outside of the academic year;

-b. the activity does not conflict with UNC or UNCSA policy; AND
+b. the activity does not conflict with UNC or UNCSA regulation; AND

 c. the activity is not conducted concurrently with a contract service period for teaching, research, or other services to UNCSA during a summer session.